michaelfranzl/rpi23-gen-image/README.md

 Confirmed working revision (approx. version 4.10, Feb 2017): 60e8d3e11645a1b9c4197d9786df3894332c1685

-A working configuration file for this Linux kernel revision is included in this repository (`working-linux-config.txt`).
+A working configuration file for this Linux kernel revision is included in this repository (`working-*-linux-config.txt`).

 If you want to generate the default `.config` file that is also working on the Raspberry, execute